cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 With AEGIS-256, random nonces can be used with no practical limits.

-The security of AEGIS against timing attacks is limited by the implementation of the underlying `AESRound()` function.
-Failure to implement `AESRound()` in a fashion safe against side-channel attacks, such as differential power analysis or timing attacks, may lead to leakage of secret key material or state information.
-The exact mitigations required for side-channel attacks also depend on the threat model in question.
+The security of AEGIS against physical attacks is limited by the implementation of the underlying `AESRound()` function.
+Failure to implement `AESRound()` in a fashion safe against physical attacks, such as differential power analysis, timing analysis or fault injection attacks, may lead to leakage of secret key material or state information.
+The exact mitigations required for physical attacks also depend on the threat model in question.

 A security analysis of AEGIS can be found in Chapter 4 of {{AEGIS}}.